 You’ll be trained in highly transferable research methods, including qualitative, quantitative, and visual research skills.
 These will enable you to tackle a wide range of complex problems.

 Problem Examples (indicative)

 The problem examples below are indicative of the sorts of problems you may tackle whilst at LIS.
-Whilst the problems you tackle during the programme may differ, these examples are useful in showing interdisciplinarity in action.
+Whilst the problems you tackle during the degree may differ, these examples are useful in showing interdisciplinarity in action.

 Childhood Obesity in the UK